Case studyConnected mobility

 A driver app that monitors and educates drivers on their driving behaviours.

-What could a smart, intelligent, connected digital experience that supports drivers plan operations, predict potential maintenance tasks, log repairs & replace broken parts to avoid un-necessary downtime across the fleet look like?
+What could a connected experience that genuinely supports drivers look like?
+One that helps them plan operations, predict maintenance tasks, log repairs and replace broken parts to avoid unnecessary downtime across the fleet.

 How do drivers currently note their pre-trip & post-trip checks?